gui7ban/SIRS/README.md

 ```

 ## Demo

-Give a tour of the best features of the application.
+Below we will give an overview of the main features of our application:
-Add screenshots when relevant.

 ## Deployment